-Physics at Stetson
+Physics at Stetson University

 Our facilities feature:

-- research laboratories in which cutting edge research is being done by our faculty.
+- Research laboratories in which cutting-edge research is being done by our faculty.
 Students are invited and encouraged to participate in this research.
-Such opportunities are rare for undergraduates and are frequently not available at other, especially larger institutions.
+Such opportunities are rare for undergraduates and are frequently not available at other, especially larger, institutions.

-The Physics Department is a very supportive department.
+The physics department is a very supportive department.
 Class sizes are kept small.

-All of this, we think, shows Stetson is a good place for learning and doing physics.
+All of this, we think, shows that Stetson University is a good place for learning and doing physics.
 To get to know us better and to learn what our students say about us, check out our "See It Our Way" page.

-The Physics Department has integrated student research into the curriculum.
+The physics department has integrated student research into the curriculum.

 A major research project is conducted by all senior majors.
-Students have the chance to design a project, carry it out, and then present their results to their fellow majors.
+Students have the chance to design a project, carry it out and then present their results to their fellow majors.
 Recent student research projects range from examining the vastness of the universe to the minuteness of atoms as viewed through our scanning tunneling microscope and from the physics of musical instruments and baseball bats to the surface structure of silicon crystals used in computers.
 While students are encouraged to pursue topics of their individual interests, they are also invited to work on the professional projects of the faculty as well.

 The department has active chapters of The Society of Physics Students (SPS) and Sigma Pi Sigma, the physics honor society.
-These organizations sponsor field trips (such as to watch a space shuttle lift-off, and to the Center for Research and Education in Optics and Lasers, CREOL, at the University of Central Florida), visiting guests (SPS sponsored a reception after the lecture presented by Lawrence Krauss, Ph.D., bestselling author of The Physics of Star Trek), pizza lunches, an annual T-shirt contest, star-gazing parties, and even an occasional movie night, bowling expedition, or pancake breakfast at a local state park.
+These organizations sponsor field trips (such as to watch a space shuttle lift-off, and to the Center for Research and Education in Optics and Lasers (CREOL) at the University of Central Florida), visiting guests (SPS sponsored a reception after the lecture presented by Lawrence Krauss, Ph.D., bestselling author of The Physics of Star Trek), pizza lunches, an annual t-shirt contest, stargazing parties, and even an occasional movie night, bowling expedition or pancake breakfast at a local state park.
 Information on all activities sponsored by the students and the department are posted around the building.